ahmedmoustafa/Notebooks/Happiness/README.md

 10. Which of the reported parameters has the largest effect on the `score`? **Hint**: exclude `country` and `category` from this part.

 To start answering, copy [this notebook](Happiness.ipynb) into your Colaboratory on Google Drive.
-When you finish answering, share your notebook with amoustafa@aucegypt.edu and ahmedadelaboushanab@aucegypt.edu

 Good luck :star2: